 About ICAPPP

-Unfortunately neither the ICH nor VICH recognise stakeholders in a formal capacity (their membership is made up of solely regional regulators and industry bodies).
-We are however recognised as interested party to both organisations.
-We are able to contribute to their harmonisation activities by:
+Unfortunately, neither the ICH nor VICH recognise stakeholders outside of regulatory or industry in a formal capacity.
+However, we are able to contribute to harmonisation activities by:

 • Commenting on draft guidelines and work plans